 - Explain the role of designs-of-experiments and analysis-of-variance in model validation

 - Define appropriate test-analysis correlation metrics for model revision and calibration

 - Discuss when model calibration might, or not, be needed

 Who Should Attend?

 The contents are presented in 12 lectures (one hour each), tentatively organized as shown.
-The two-day schedule allows for ample discussion and interaction with attendees.
+The schedules are always created to allow for ample discussion and interaction with attendees.
 The instructors reserve the right to modify the contents to address the audience’s needs and preferences.